scoconno/scoconno.github.io/mind/physicalism/notes.md

 Global features:
 : Just as there are global features of the picture--features that supervene on the local features of the picture--so too there are global features that supervene on the physical features of the world.

 Notice that the global features of the picture are nothing but a pattern in the dots.
-You could only change the global features of the picture by changing the dots, i.e., changing which dots are pressed and how far they are pressed.
+You could only change the global features of the picture by changing the dots, i.e., by changing which dots are pressed and how far they are pressed.
 You could change how cluttered the picture is by changing which dots there are (or are pressed).

 Similarly, physicalism claims that all features of the world are physical features or are nothing but a pattern in the physical features.
-On this view, all biological, chemical, psychological, and social features, etc., of the world are nothing but a kind of pattern in the physical features of the fundamental entties.
-This entails that there can be no biological, chemical, or social change, without a change in the pattern of physical features.
+On this view, all biological, chemical, psychological, and social features, etc., of the world are nothing but a kind of pattern in the physical features of the fundamental entities.
+This entails that there are no biological, chemical, or social changes without a change in the pattern of physical features.
 If a heart stops pumping blood, some change will have occurred in the physical features that the heart supervenes on.
+If some nation changes its laws, some change will have occurred in the physical features that the nations ultimately supervenes on.

 I have spoken of 'physical features', but this could be more precise.
 Let us clean the view up by distinguishing objects, properties, and relations.
-In the sentence 'the heart is an organ', 'heart' refers to that thing thumping in your chest, and 'organ' refers to a property of that thing--its being an organ.

 Physicalism claims that every true sentence refers to fundamental physical objects, properties, and relations, or to non-fundamental physical objects, properties, and relations, where the non-fundamental supervene on the fundamental.
 For instance, the 'heart is pumping blood' refer to various non-fundamental things, and these non-fundamental things are as they are only in virtue of some fundamental entities being how they are, i.e., the heart is pumping blood only because there are some fundamental physical entities doing what they are doing.
 We will call facts about both these fundamental and non-fundamental things, 'physical facts'.